Project 01 · Live at instantpotdoc.com

 Behind the Build

-Eleven narrative stories about specific moments in the build — written in plain language for anyone who wants to go deeper than the surface story.
+Thirteen narrative stories about specific moments in the build — written in plain language for anyone who wants to go deeper than the surface story.

 01